Now Accepting New Patients ยท Same-Week Appointments

 How often can I receive joint injections?

-Corticosteroid joint injections are generally recommended no more than 3โ€“4 times per year in any single joint, spaced at least 3 months apart, to minimize cartilage effects.
-Hyaluronic acid and PRP injections have different spacing guidelines that Dr. Qureshi will discuss based on the product used.
+Corticosteroid injections are generally recommended no more than 3โ€“4 times per year in any single joint, spaced at least 3 months apart, to minimize potential effects on cartilage with very frequent use.
+Hyaluronic acid and PRP have different spacing protocols โ€” typically one treatment cycle per 6โ€“12 months.
+Dr. Qureshi tracks your injection history carefully and spaces treatments to optimize both safety and efficacy.

-Corticosteroid joint injections are covered by most major insurance plans including Medicare when medically indicated.
-Hyaluronic acid (viscosupplementation) coverage varies by insurer and joint.
+Corticosteroid joint injections are covered by most major insurance plans when medically indicated.
+Hyaluronic acid coverage varies โ€” Medicare and some commercial plans cover knee viscosupplementation with prior authorization.
 PRP is typically not covered.
-We will verify your specific benefits before scheduling.
+Our office verifies your specific benefits before scheduling and handles prior authorization when required.

-Medical Disclaimer: Educational content only.
-Consult Dr. Qureshi for personalized advice.
+Medical Disclaimer: This content is for educational purposes only and does not constitute medical advice.
+Individual results vary.
 Dr. Imran Qureshi, D.O. | 23501 Cinco Ranch Blvd, Suite G205, Katy, TX 77494 | (281) 982-2144

 Ready to get relief?